Background pattern

 • hallucinations

-• slower than normal heart rate, redness, hypotension, postural hypotension, inflammation of veins or arteries
+• slower than normal heart rate, redness, hypotension, postural hypotension, inflammation of the veins or arteries

 • pancreatitis

-• liver function alteration, hair loss, chronic skin disease with scaly plaques
+• liver function changes, hair loss, chronic skin disease with scaly plaques

 • urinary incontinence

-• abnormal breast enlargement in males, persistent and painful erection
+• abnormal breast growth in men, prolonged and painful erections

 • fever, pain